NUDelta/Zombies-Interactive/README.md

 # How to Run
 Clone the repo.
 Open in XCode.
 Click play.
+- LOCAL RUN: change DEBUG = TRUE in config.swift and use IP address from ifconfig (terminal)
+- REMOTE RUN: change DEBUG = FALSE in config.swift

 # Navigating the project
 All content specific to ZombieRunX can be found in the view controllers.
 The ExperienceKit code is organized by class, there is a separate file for each class.
 Classes are further grouped into models, managers, utilities, etc. The group names are self-explanatory and class definitions & properties are fairly well-commented regarding their purpose and usage.